 We are one of the first groups to get rounded up in the US.
 It is amazing to be around such an advanced species.
 They are quite beautiful to look at actually with beautiful eyes and expressive faces.

 They have been enlightened for many centuries.
 They didn’t want to have to come in and clean up after us.
-They kept waiting for us to figure it out but then they realized there was a glitch in our brains, so they came up with a way to suppress the default mode network.
+They kept waiting for us to figure it out on our own but then they realized there was a glitch in our brains, so they came up with a way to suppress the default mode network.

 Once it is done you just have to meditate every day for half an hour or so, and you can keep yourself stabilized in this state of peace and stillness and deep contentment.